kgwebsites/annotationFinder/README.md

 # Annotation Finder

-Executable file which finds all your // TODO and // FIXME annotation comments within your directory and appends them to your README.md file.
+Executable file which finds all your // TODO and // FIXME annotation comments within your directory and can append them to a markdown file.

 ## Installation